deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 And getting them to accept the concept of birth control was an uphill battle Becky was *glad* not to be fighting.
 Breeding like...well, like rabbits...had been their greatest bulwark against extinction.
 Now, with the Hunters gone, they were in danger of massive overpopulation.

 Oh well.
 That wasn’t Becky’s problem.
-Her problem was this getting last unit running, and then she could look forward to some time off.
+Her problem was getting this one last unit running, and then she could look forward to some time off.
 She’d treat her parents to a weekend in Folctha, then treat herself to *plenty* of nice relaxing leave, and…

 Well, then she’d be back.
 There was a whole city still to properly ventilate, and many more besides.
 She was going to be at this for a while.